KatherineB/TimePicker/README.md

 JQuery is not used so that the TimePicker can be used in places where jQuery is being avoided.

-The filess work on XAMPP.
+The files work on XAMPP.
 (I don't have anywhere else to test them.)

 #### Current Limitations
  * TimePicker is not responsive and not workable for mobile devices